Results For Optometrists in Tucson

 Tucson is one of the largest cities in the state of Arizona.
 It is located in Pima County, which is bordered by the following counties: Santa Cruz, Cochise, Graham, Pinal, Maricopa, and Yuma.
 This city can be found in the southern region of Arizona, 250 miles south of Flagstaff, 235 miles east of Yuma, less than 115 miles southeast of Phoenix, 150 miles southeast of Surprise, and 90 miles southeast of Chandler.

-The area was founded in 1775 by Hugo O'Conor.
+The area was founded in 1775 by Hugo O'Connor.
 In 1877, it was officially incorporated as a city.
 Today, it has grown to become a frequently visited area.
 Some of the top places that bring visitors and locals to the city are Saguaro National Park, Arizona – Sonora Desert Museum, Pima Air & Space Museum, Reid Park Zoo, Arizona State Museum, Center for Creative Photography, International Wildlife Museum, and much more.

 Each spring and fall, students migrate to the area to attend colleges and universities.
-A few of the most popular schools include University of Arizona, Arizona State University's College of Public Service & Community Solutions, Tucson College, Brookline College, Prescott College, The Art Center Design College, and Wayland Baptist University.
+A few of the most popular schools include the University of Arizona, Arizona State University's College of Public Service & Community Solutions, Tucson College, Brookline College, Prescott College, The Art Center Design College, and Wayland Baptist University.

 The city is also home to a great college for prospective ophthalmologists.
 The name of this college is The University of Arizona's James C Wyant College of Optical Sciences.
 Individuals interested in studying and learning all about eyecare are encouraged to apply to this school.